VILAlab/CCCESR/README.md

-# Facial Patches-Based Canonical Correlation Embeddings for Face Hallucination
+# Canonical Correlation Embeddings with Patch Clustering for Face Hallucination

 We run this script on Matlab 2017a and Windows 10.